 A14.
-No. My direct testimony documented the increasing challenges faced by electric utilities,11 with S&P recently observing that, "Since 2020, downgrades outpaced upgrades by more than 3:1, weakening the median rating on the sector to 'BBB+' from 'A-', the first time ever that the median rating was in the 'BBB' category."12 My direct testimony also illustrated that beta values for my Electric Group have remained elevated since March 2020.13 Meanwhile, Kentucky Power's credit ratings have remained stable at BBB and Baa3.
-There is no evidence that the significant increase in capital costs since Case No. 2020-00174 has been mitigated by declining risk in the utility industry generally, or for Kentucky Power specifically.
+No. My direct testimony documented the increasing challenges faced by electric utilities,11 with S&P recently observing that, "Since 2020, downgrades outpaced upgrades by more than 3:1, weakening the median rating on the sector to 'BBB+' from 'A-', the first time ever that the median rating was in the 'BBB' category."12 My direct testimony also illustrated that beta values for my Electric Group have remained elevated since March 2020.13 Meanwhile, Kentucky Power's credit 1 2 ratings have remained stable at BBB by S&P or declined toand Baa3 by Moody's.
+3 There is no evidence that the significant increase in capital costs since Case No. 4 2020-00174 has been mitigated by declining risk in the utility industry generally, 5 or for Kentucky Power specifically.
+6 Do the Opposing Witnesses' ROE recommendations for Kentucky Power Q15.
+7 make sense in light of this increase in capital costs?
+8 A15.
+No. As summarized in Table AMM-R2 below, the Opposing Witnesses' ROE 9 recommendations for Kentucky Power range from 9.30% to 9.70%, and average 9.50%: 10